 Step 10: Add labels (optional)

-You can apply Labels to your Blog post to make it easier to find.
-For more information, see Labels.
+You can apply labels to your blog article to make it easier to find.

 Step 11: Disable comments (optional)

 It is possible to disable comments on your content by unchecking the Allow members to post comments checkbox.

 Step 12: Notification Settings (optional)